-I have quoted this rather long passage because in it a his torian reveals the activities that occur subsequently to the tasks of historical criticism and prior to the work of historical composition.
+I have quoted this rather long passage because in it a historian reveals the activities that occur subsequently to the tasks of historical criticism and prior to the work of historical composition.
 It cannot be claimed that Becker was a successful cognitional theorist: there cannot be assembled from his writings an exact and coherent theory of the genesis of historical knowledge.
-None the less, he was not a men to be taken in by current clichés, and he was sufficiently alert and selected because of its importance for some/already in articulate to have written a happy description of what I would call the gradual accumulation of insights, each complementing or qualifying or correcting those that went before, until -- perhaps years later -- the stream of further questions has dried up and the historian's information on past historical experience has been promoted to historical knowledge.
+None the less, he was not a man to be taken in by current clichés, and he was sufficiently alert and ide